 where $k/R^2$ is the intrinsic spatial curvature.
-We use natural units such that the speed of light $c=1$ and hence we have the Planck mass $M_P=G_{N}^{-1/2}\simeq 10^{19}$~GeV (see ``Astrophysical Constants and Parameters'').
-A cosmological constant, $\Lambda$, of the magnitude required to accelerate the Universe today (see Chap.
-28, ``Dark Energy'' review) would have been completely negligible in the early Universe where the energy density $\rho\gg M_P^2\Lambda\sim 10^{-12}({\textrm{eV}})^4$.
-The standard early Universe cosmology, described in Sec.~ 22.1.5 in ``Big Bang Cosmology'' review, is thus dominated by non-relativistic matter ($p_m\ll \rho_m$) or radiation ($p_r=\rho_r/3$ for an isotropic distribution).
+We use natural units such that the speed of light $c=1$ and hence we have the Planck mass\footnote{We note that another commonly used convention in the literature ({\textit{e.g.}}, Refs.~\cite{Lyth:1998xn,inflation:liddle/lyth:CIALSS,Baumann:2009ds,Martin:2013tda} is to work in terms of the reduced Planck mass, $(8\pi G_{\rm N})^{-1/2}\simeq 2\times10^{18}$~GeV.} $M_{\rm P}=G_{\rm N}^{-1/2}\simeq 10^{19}$~GeV (see ``Astrophysical Constants and Parameters''). {Cosmological!constant ${\rm \Lambda}$} A cosmological constant, ${\rm \Lambda}$, of the magnitude required to accelerate the Universe today (see Chap. \ref{darkenergy}, ``Dark Energy'' review) would have been completely negligible in the early Universe where the energy density $\rho\gg M_{\rm P}^2{\rm \Lambda}\sim 10^{-12}({\textrm{eV}})^4$.
+The standard early Universe cosmology, described in \Sec{bigbang:sec:SMsolusions} in ``Big-Bang Cosmology'' review, is thus dominated by non-relativistic matter ($p_{\rm m}\ll \rho_{\rm m}$) or radiation ($p_{\rm r}=\rho_{\rm r}/3$ for an isotropic distribution).
 This leads to a decelerating expansion with $\ddot{R}<0$.

-The hypothesis of inflation~\cite{Starobinsky:1980te,Guth:1980zm} postulates a period of accelerated expansion, $\ddot{R}>0$, in the very early Universe, preceding the standard radiation-dominated era, which offers a physical model for the origin of these initial conditions, as reviewed in~\cite{Olive:1989nu,Lyth:1998xn,inflation:liddle/lyth:CIALSS,Baumann:2009ds,Martin:2013tda,*Martin:2013nzq,*Martin:2015dha}.
+The hypothesis of inflation~\cite{Starobinsky:1980te,Guth:1980zm} postulates a period of accelerated expansion, $\ddot{R}>0$, in the very early Universe, preceding the standard radiation-dominated era, which offers a physical model for the origin of these initial conditions, as reviewed in Refs.~\cite{Olive:1989nu,Lyth:1998xn,inflation:liddle/lyth:CIALSS,Baumann:2009ds,Martin:2013tda,Martin:2013nzq,Martin:2015dha}.
 Such a period of accelerated expansion (i) drives a curved Robertson-Walker spacetime (with spherical or hyperbolic spatial geometry) towards spatial flatness, and (ii) it also expands the causal horizon beyond the present Hubble length, so as to encompass all the scales relevant to describe the large-scale structure observed in our Universe today, via the following two mechanisms.

-\begin{enumerate} \item A spatially-flat Universe with vanishing spatial curvature, $k=0$, has the dimensionless density parameter $\Omega_{\rm tot}=1$, where we define (Eq.~(22.13) in ``Big Bang Cosmology'' review; see Chap.
-25, ``Cosmological Parameters'' review for more complete definitions)
+\begin{enumerate} \item A spatially-flat Universe with vanishing spatial curvature, $k=0$, has the dimensionless density parameter ${\rm \Omega}_{\rm tot}=1$, where we define (\Eq{bigbang:eq:omo} in ``Big-Bang Cosmology'' review; see Chap. \ref{hubble}, ``Cosmological Parameters'' review for more complete definitions)